 At The Going Down Of The Sun is the story of the extraordinary courage not only of the RAF bomber crews, but of the WAAF women who planned the raids, armed and serviced the aircraft, endured hardship, rationing and German bombing raids – and ultimately sent their friends and lovers to war in the night skies over Berlin.

 You can buy At The Going Down Of The Sun from Amazon here.
 Many other outlets such as Apple and Barnes & Noble also stock it.
 Make sure you search for G.M.Hague as the author.
+Please note the cover image above is a new one and isn’t uploaded to retailers yet, because I’m producing an audiobook version and I want to relaunch the book and audiobook together.
 If you have any trouble, please drop me an email at firstname.lastname@example.org and I’ll be glad to help out.